olgarozhdestvina/pands-project/README.md

 ###  How to run the code

 1. Make sure that you have Python installed
-2. Download or clone current repository "pands-project"
+2. Download or clone the current repository "pands-project"
 3. Open Command Interpreter
 4. Get into correct directory
 5. Run python code by typing *python analysis.py*